 Suggested Read: Night Safari In Singapore: Experience The Adventure

 Day 3: Singapore City Tour

 After we were picked up from our hotel, we started the Singapore city tour with the first stop being the Singapore Flyer.
+This was one of the best things to do in Singapore and Malaysia.
 Although the view of Singapore skyline was tempting during the day as well, we chose to do the flyer late evening to catch the skyline when the city was lit up.
 We then headed to the Merlion Park to do the River Cruise in the famous Singapore Bum Boat.
 It was a mystic experience to witness the Singapore history by its river and pass by many of the well-known places such the Singapore Flyer, Marina Bay Sands, Esplanade Theatres by the Bay, Clarke Quay, Boat Quay etc. In the bright sunlight, we got some amazing pictures of these amazing architectures.
 We then headed to see the Raffles Hotel, Chinatown and little India and lastly did some quick chocolate shopping at a chocolate boutique before getting dropped back at the hotel.